 The Glebe PTA Teacher and Staff Grant Program supports student learning in the classroom and beyond by funding materials, projects, and experiences beyond the core basics provided by Arlington Public Schools.
 The Grant Program prioritizes those requests that benefit the largest number of students possible or to meet a community identified need otherwise unmet by APS resources.

-Through the fundraising efforts of the PTA, generous funds were available for the 2017-2018 academic year, fueling a number of unique, innovative, and fresh requests from teachers and staff to enhance the learning of our students.
+Through the fundraising efforts of the PTA, generous funds are devoted to a number of unique, innovative, and fresh requests from teachers and staff to enhance the learning of our students.
 Teachers and staff may apply for multiple grants.

 In particular, grant applications in the following categories are encouraged, but all applications submitted by the deadline will be considered.
 Typical grant categories include: